vitaly-t/sub-events/README.md

 ```

 Note that pre-built script includes only the core library, without the [Extras],
-which you can browserify and/or bundle as needed.
+which you can bundle yourself as needed.

 [Extras]:https://github.com/vitaly-t/sub-events/tree/master/extras
 [API]:https://vitaly-t.github.io/sub-events